 - Malay traditional housing compounds you can explore.

-Walk through seven different arboreta where you’ll find trees from up to 2,500 different species, including the gigantic dipterocarp trees, as well as tropical fruit and bamboo trees.
+Walk through seven different arboreta containing up to 2,500 different species of trees, including gigantic dipterocarps as well as tropical fruit and bamboo trees.

 Designated jogging and cycling paths take visitors through some spectacular secondary jungle, all the way to the Sungai Kroh waterfalls where there are picnic sites, a cafeteria, shelters and restrooms.